One of the most common questions I get as the CEO of Cratejoy is, “Hey Amir – is this a good subscription box business idea?”

 An evergreen sector means that your audience will be spending money on this category in their life, no matter what.
 They were spending money before you showed up, and they will spend money on it long after.

 Working within an evergreen sector is powerful because you don’t need to convince your audience that this category of products is something they need in their life – they already know it!
 Instead, you get to concentrate on why your subscription is a better way to spend their money.

 Note: It’s not impossible to create a market.
-Lootcrate did this.
-Sure, they captured a ton of dollars that would have gone elsewhere to get their Nerd Schwag – but my bet is that they expanded the market significantly by making it so accessible.
-This is possible but very hard.
+Loot Crate did this.
+Sure, they captured a ton of dollars that would have gone elsewhere to get their Nerd Swag, but my bet is that they expanded the market significantly by making it so accessible.
+This is possible, but very hard.

-Test Question: Do people already spend money in this category and will they continue to spend money in it?
+Test Question: Do people already spend money in this category, and will they continue to spend money on it?

 The obvious examples here are replenishment subscriptions like Dollar Shave Club.

 However, there are less obvious examples as well.
 For instance, Fandom of the Month is an inexpensive jewelry subscription.
 You likely do not spend money on jewelry every month, but the type of people that subscribe to Fandom were previously and will continue to frequently purchase inexpensive accessories.
 In other words, Fandom occupies an evergreen market.

 Discovery is the act of finding new solutions to an existing need, be they better or just new.
 The classic example of a pure discovery subscription is Birchbox.
 They, literally, send you samples of new cosmetics every single month.
 The value proposition is “You’ll discover new cosmetics you may love.”
 This desire to discover new cosmetics doesn’t go away either.
 It may be more or less depending on the time of year and what is going on in someone’s life, but in general, these customers are always interested in evolving their look.

 Discovery, for the consumer, is two value propositions in one: